aki263/hiring/coding-assignments/python-address-book-assignment/python-address-book-assignment.rst

 * A person has a first name and a last name.

-* A person has one or more street addresses.
+* A person may have one or more street addresses.

-* A person has one or more email addresses.
+* A person may have one or more email addresses.

-* A person has one or more phone numbers.
+* A person may have one or more phone numbers.

 * A person can be a member of one or more groups.